Skip to Content

 The Leland Express train made its debut at Leland Homecoming/Founders Day in November 2021.

-The train ride takes about five minutes and goes past the lights in the back half of the park.
+The Leland Express train rides will be back for the town’s tree lighting.
+The trackless train usually runs a path through the back portion of the park and takes about five minutes.
+It usually goes past the lights in the back half of the park.
 The line starts on Town Hall Drive, down near Town Hall (where the Town of Leland Incorporation Pokémon Gym is, if you play Pokémon Go).

 Other Christmas light displays near Leland, NC:

-Leland In Lights is one of the best Christmas light displays in coastal Carolina, but it’s not the only display in the area.
+Leland In Lights is usually one of the best displays of holiday lights in coastal Carolina.
+Since it’s scaled down this year, you might want to check out another holiday display in the area this Christmas season.

-There are a few others that are within driving distance of Leland, NC.
+A few others that are within driving distance of Leland, NC are:

 Hummingbird and flower Christmas light set hanging at Enchanted Airlie at Airlie Gardens.